Click edit button to change this text.

 A Killer Season

-This crime thriller tells of Coll Nolan, a young man who leaves the Marine Corps at the end of the Vietnam War, a hero, with no job and no future.
+Coll Nolan, a young man who leaves the Marine Corps at the end of the Vietnam War, a decorated hero, with no job and no future.
 He has only one ambition: to win the most money in Las Vegas history betting on major league baseball.
 To do that he needs a bankroll to start him off, but he has no idea how to amass it.

 A former Marine buddy offers to get him a job with his family business in New York City, a prominent diamond importer.
 The menial, but high-paying, job includes duties as a chauffeur and bodyguard for the company’s Dutch-born owner, Bartel Vandermeer.
 It seems to be work heaven-sent, but before long he’s required to perform acts that go far beyond driving luxury cars.